-We are not selling any securities under this Prospectus and will not receive any of the proceeds from the sale of Offered by the Selling Stockholders.
-The Special Warrants are not available for purchase pursuant to this Prospectus and no additional funds are to be received by the Company from the distribution of the Unit Shares and Warrants upon the deemed exercise of the Special Warrants.
+We are not selling any securities under this Prospectus and will not receive any of the proceeds from the sale of Offered Shares by the Selling Stockholders.

 The outstanding Common Shares are quoted for trading on the OTCQB Venture Market ("OTCQB") under the symbol "CLSH".
-On August 23, 2018, the closing bid price of the Common Shares on the OTCQB was \$1.08.
-The Company has applied to list the Common Shares on the Canadian Stock Exchange (the "CSE").
+On November 2, 2018, the closing bid price of the Common Shares on the OTCQB was \$0.97.
 The listing of the Common Shares will be subject to the Company fulfilling all the listing requirements of the CSE, which cannot be guaranteed.

 Investing in our Common Shares involves a high degree of risk.
-See "Risk Factors" beginning on page 9 of this Prospectus.
+See "Risk Factors" beginning on page 7 of this Prospectus.

-Neith er the Securities and Exchange Comm nission (the "SEC") nor any state securit ies (commission has approved or disapproved o f thes e securities or d etermined if this Prospe ctus i is truthf ul or com plete.
-Any re pre sentation to the contrary i s a criminal offen se.
+Neither the Securities and Exchange Comn nission (the "SEC") nor any state securities commission has approved or disappı oved of these securities or d etermined if this Prospe ectus is truthf ul or com plete.
+Any repr esentation to the contrary i is a crimina l offense riminal offense.
 The date of this Prospectus is